noahehall/multicloud/providers/aws/services/securityIdentityCompliance/kms.md

 ## basics

-- You submit data to AWS KMS to be encrypted or decrypted under keys that you control.
+- You submit data to AWS KMS to be encrypted or decrypted
   - the keys never leave KMS
-  - set usage policies on these keys that determine which users can use them to encrypt and decrypt data
+  - set usage policies on these keys that determine which users can use them

-### Customer Master Keys CMK
+- aws vs customer managed keys
   - aws managed
     - creation: AWS
     - rotation: automatically once every 3 years
     - deletion: cant be deleted
     - scope of use: a key generated for each specific service
     - key access policy: AWS managed
     - user access management: IAM policy
   - customer managed
     - creation: you
     - rotation: opt-in to once a year or manually
     - deletion: manually
     - scope of use: controlled via KMS / IAM policy
     - key access policy: you decide
     - user access management: IAM policy
+-

+### key types

+- each key receives an Amazon Resource Name (ARN) that includes a unique key identifier, or key ID

+#### AWS Owned

+- created and exclusively used by AWS for internal encryption operations across different AWS services
+- Customers do not have visibility into key policies or AWS owned key usage in CloudTrail.

+#### AWS Managed

+- the default option for services when integrating with KMS
+- AWS creates and controls the lifecycle and key policies of AWS managed keys

+#### Customer Master Keys CMK

+- Customers create and control the lifecycle and key policies of customer managed keys.
 - benefits of CMKs
   - You manage the rotation of the keys
   - Easier to manage a few primary keys as opposed to billions of data keys
   - Centralized access and auditing
   - Performs better for large datasets

+### Data keys

+- Cryptographic keys generated on hardware security modules (HSMs) protected by a KMS key.-
+- authorized entities can obtain data keys protected by a KMS key
+- can be symmetric or asymmetric, with both the public and private portions returned.

+### Grants

+- The delegated permission to use a KMS key when the intended IAM principals or duration of use is not known at the outset, and therefore cannot be added to a key or IAM policy.
+- use cases
+  - deﬁne scoped-down permissions for how an AWS service can use a KMS key.

+### algorithms

+- check the security file for a deep dive
+- symmetric: same key is used for encryption and decryption
+  - never leaves the AWS KMS service unencrypted.
+- assymetric: public key and private key pair that you can use for encryption and decryption or signing and verification, but not both
+  - private key never leaves the KMS service unencrypted
+  - use the public key within AWS KMS by calling the AWS KMS API operations or downloading it
+- envelope encryption: the practice of encrypting plaintext data with a data key and then encrypting the data key under another key.

 ## considerations